iterative/dvc.org/static/docs/command-reference/gc.md

 on the same machine as the project in question.
 This usually helps to free up disk space.

-Data added to DVC in a different branch or version than the current Git commit (`HEAD`), it will be deleted by `dvc gc` unless the `--all-branches` or `--all-tags` options are used.
+All cache data added to DVC in all branches other than the current Git commit (`HEAD`) will be deleted by `dvc gc` unless at least one of the options `--all-branches` or `--all-tags` is used.
 Note that if the cache/remote holds several versions of the same data file, all except the current one will be deleted.

 Unless the `--cloud` option is used, this action does not remove data files from remote storage.
 This means that you can `dvc fetch` all the needed files back